Ganon's Castle Walkthrough

 Longshot in Ocarina of Time

-Use the Longshot on the treasure chest that appeared to return to the platform in one go.
-Once back, open the chest to get the Golden Gauntlets.
+After pressing the switch, use the Longshot on the treasure chest that appeared to return to the platform in one go.
+Open the chest to get the Golden Gauntlets.

-Use the Lens of Truth to Get to the Left Switch
+Use the Lens of Truth to Reach and Hammer the Switch

 Dispel the Barrier with a Light Arrow